-Housing Related Services are the services that support individuals to obtain and maintain housing in a community-integrated manner.
-Housing related services or supportive housing services are one part of an evidenced based approach to helping people with disabilities and other challenges stay housed.5 Supportive housing takes an assertive engagement approach to ensure that persons receive the services they need to maintain their life in the community.
-Historically, supportive housing developments and services can be funded via the federal Department of Housing and Urban Development (HUD) but new Medicaid financing opportunities are growing in many states.
+Housing Related Services are the services that support individuals to obtain and maintain housing in a communityintegrated manner.
+Housing Related Services or supportive housing services are one part of an evidenced based approach to helping people with disabilities and other challenges stay housed.4 Supportive housing takes an assertive engagement approach to ensure that people receive the services they need to maintain their life in the community.
+Historically, supportive housing developments and services could be funded via the federal Department of Housing and Urban Development (HUD), but new Medicaid financing opportunities are growing in many states.
+HUD has been walking back from funding services over the last decade or more and encouraging supportive housing operators to access other mainstream services funding opportunities.

-$^{{}^{5}\,\}underline{\text{https://store.samhsa.gov/product/Permanent-Supportive-Housing-Evidence-Based-Practices-EBP-KIT/SMA10-4509}}$
+4 https://store.samhsa.gov/product/Permanent-Supportive-Housing-Evidence-Based-Practices-EBP-KIT/SMA10-4509